 - Firing employees for striking

-- Involving in vengeful activities for testifying
+- Involving in vengeful activities for testifying against an employer

 - Refusing to take part in group bargains conducted for goodwill

 - Creating shady agreements such as making arrangements to desist from doing business with third-party unions or employers

 What are prohibitions imposed by NLRA on the unions?

 - Intimidating employees to become a member of the union